Asian American Psychologist

 My Clinical Experience

 Before starting this practice focused on AANHPI mental health, I was a generalist in a large medical system in California.
 I treated many different kinds of mental health conditions, including depression, anxiety and phobias, bipolar disorders, and PTSD/trauma.
 I provided individual therapy and group therapy.
-I did shifts in the ER, providing psychiatric evaluations.
+I did shifts in the ER, providing psychiatric evaluations to people in crisis.
 I supervised the psychological evaluations of trainees.
 I learned so much everyday.
-The job was a crash course in mental health care in the US.
+The job was a crash course in mental healthcare in the US—a maddeningly inefficient matrix.

 Before that, I was a postdoctoral resident doing rotations in chronic pain and Intensive Outpatient Program (a higher level of care for acute mental health concerns).
 I also developed a self-compassion class and provided individual therapy for a variety of common concerns such as depression, relationship problems, and anxiety.